 Environment Committee 19 October

-Regional Council 26 October
+Regional Council 1 November

-1st public notice 1 November
+1 st public notice 4 November

-2nd public notice 25 November
+2 nd public notice 25 November

 Regional Council confirmation 7 December

 Bylaws come into effect 15 December

 Please note that this process will also revoke the Wellington Harbour Bylaws 1985, with the exception of Part 3, Pilots and Pilotage (Attachment 2) which are retained.
 The reason for this is that recent changes to the Maritime Transport Act means that regional councils no longer have the power to make bylaws about pilots and pilotage.
-(This was against our advice during the submission process).
 These provisions will, in future, be the subjects of Maritime Rules.
-However, these Maritime Rules have yet to be drafted and are unlikely to be in place until the end of 2001.
-Thus, unless we retain the existing bylaws, there would be no rules in place concerning pilots and pilotage.

 Once Maritime Rules concerning pilots and pilotage come into effect, then these retained sections of the old bylaws will effectively lapse.

-6. Communications

-The Regional Council will circulate the Wellington Regional Navigation and Safety Bylaws 2000 to territorial authorities and stakeholders for comment.

-We will also issue press releases and utilise the Council's Internet site to highlight significant safety changes, such as the new lifejacket requirements.

-7. Recommendation

-That the Committee recommend to Council, that by way of Special Order: